 How Much Do Baby Goats Cost?

-Even though the price of baby goats tends to depend on the goat breed in question, it’s safe to say that they generally cost much less than adult goats.
-It’s not uncommon to find baby goats for sale for about $20.
+Even though the price of kids (baby goats) tends to depend on the goat breed in question, it’s safe to say that they generally cost much less than adult goats.
+This is because the seller hasn’t invested much money into the animal, and the buyer will have to in order to raise and market it.

 How Much Do Miniature Goats Cost?